 *All stats from years with Detroit Tigers

 The aforementioned raw save totals don’t really tell the story.
 Jones benefited from being a closer in the Dennis Eckersley-Mariano Rivera mode; he generally was called upon to pitch the final inning and typically entered the game with no runners on base.
 In his seven-plus seasons in Detroit, Jones averaged almost exactly an inning per appearance while racking up his 235 saves despite allowing almost 1.5 baserunners per nine innings.
 Jones led the league in saves only once and was picked as an All-Star only once.
-He received a vote for the Cy Young Award only one time in his career — the same as Lopez.
-(Jones got three votes in 2000; Lopez received one vote in 1979.)
+He appeared on a Cy Young Award ballot only one time in his career — the same as Lopez.
+(Jones got three mentions in 2000; Lopez received on in 1979.)

 In the postseason, Lopez went 2-0 in October for the Tigers, pitching six scoreless innings, allowing five hits and two walks while striking out six.
-Jones pitched seven innings in eight games in the postseason for Detroit, allowing eight hits and two walks, and hitting one batter.
+Jones pitched seven innings in seven games in the postseason for Detroit, allowing seven hits and one walk, and hitting one batter.
 He fanned four and was charged with one unearned run from a fielding error he committed.